byu-cpe/ecen520_student/resources/vivado_command_line.md

 -->

 The following example demonstrates how to execute the commands within a Tcl script from the command line.

 ```
 vivado -mode batch -source tx_synth.tcl -log tx_implement.log
 ```

 The options for this command are as follows:

 * `-mode batch`: This option indicates that the Vivado tool should be run in batch mode.
 In this mode, the GUI is not opened and the runs a TCL command shell.
 * `-source <tcl file>` : This option indicates that the Vivado tool should execute the commands in the given tcl file.
-The Vivado executale will exit after executing all of the commands in this file.
+The Vivado executable will exit after executing all of the commands in this file.
 * `-log <log file<`: This option indicates that the Vivado tool should write all of the output generated from executing the given TCL script to the given log file.
-It is a good idea to use this option when you are generating bitstreams as all of the feedback from the synthesis tool is generatet to std_out during execution and you will often want to refer to this output when evaluating your synthesis and implementation.
+It is a good idea to use this option when you are generating bitstreams as all of the feedback from the synthesis tool is generated to std_out during execution, and you will often want to refer to this output when evaluating your synthesis and implementation.

 A sample script that performs the full implementation is shown below: